jwbullard/THAMES-Hydration/INSTALL.md

 ## Building on Mac OS

-Modern Mac OS uses the Apple Clang compiler by default, and it seems to work for THAMES without further modifications.
+Modern Mac OS uses the Apple Clang compiler by default, and it seems to work for THAMES-Hydration without further modifications.

 ### Build GEMS3K library

-* cd /PathToTHAMES/THAMES/src/GEMS3K-standalone
+* cd /PathToTHAMES-Hydration/THAMES-Hydration/src/GEMS3K-standalone
 * Open the file `install.sh` with your favorite text editor.